streamcord/spyglass/README.md

 ## Status

-Spyglass is currently in the pre-alpha phase of development, and has yet to be deployed in production.
+Spyglass is currently being beta-tested by Streamcord partners and staff.

 ## Building